You therefore, my son, be strong in the grace that is in Christ Jesus.2 Timothy 2:1(NASB)

 "Therefore, my son," is Paul’s compelling command to this younger pastor, "be strong in the grace that is in Christ Jesus, our Lord."
 Be empowered, in the sufficient grace and strength that is our birth-right in Christ, is Paul's pressing directive.

 This is not a strength that is manufactured by one's own effort or developed through one's cognitive abilities or physical adeptness.
 The courage and strength that Timothy, and every child of God, is exhorted to draw upon, is the divine strength that comes from God alone – as a gift of His grace.

-Heavenly Father, thank You for the wise instructions we are taught in Your Word, and for the spiritual strength and courage, that we have received, through the grace that is ours in Christ Jesus.
-Thank You that I have been empowered to carry out the good work that You have prepared for me to do, and I pray that You would use me to help and encourage others – by the grace that is mine in Christ.
-This I ask in Jesus’ wonderful name, AMEN.
+Heavenly Father, thank You for the wise instructions we are taught in Your Word and for the spiritual strength and courage that I have received, through the grace that is mine in Christ Jesus.
+Thank You that I have been empowered to carry out the good work that You have prepared for me to do, and I pray that You would use me to help and encourage others, by the grace that is mine in Christ.
+This I ask in Jesus' wonderful name, AMEN.